As a whole

 - The Heart: What this Rick lacks in genius (by Rick standards, he's still far more intelligent than average), he makes up for in empathy.
-He is able to do what no Rick has ever done, which see through to Jerry's heart and build up his self-esteem.
+He can do what no Rick has ever done, which is to see through to Jerry's heart and build up his self-esteem.

 - Hidden Depths: As much as the other Ricks bully him for being the dumbest Rick, he's still a genius in his own right.
-He is able to make ovenless brownies simply by mixing together chemicals.
+He can make ovenless brownies simply by mixing chemicals.
 In the comics, he also cured cancer in his dimension though he doesn't seem to think it's that big of a deal.

 - Horrible Judge of Character: Downplayed, but he considers Jerry Smith to be impressively smart and successful.
 Possibly justified, considering the Jerry of his dimension is smart and successful.